Laura87-web/Laura87-web/README.md

      ✨ About Me? ✨
 - I learn quickly and enthusiastically any new language that I need.
-- I am looking for a job in the IT sector, I know that this path is one of continuous growth and updating and that I can live up to what is required.
+- I am looking for a job in the IT sector, I know that this path is one of continuous growth and updating and that I can live up to what is required.<br>
 If you whish know more..visist my Linkedin: www.linkedin.com/in/laura-wenli-chu

       ✨If I have to relax?😄 well..